alex-susi/nbaDraftLottery/README.md

 To project future pick values, the simulation:

-1. Seeds each team in its actual 2025–26 lottery tier.
+1. Seeds each team in its actual 2025–26 league-wide rank state.
-2. Evolves team tiers year by year using posterior draws from the Markov transition model.
+2. Evolves future rank states year by year using posterior draws from the 30-rank Markov transition model.
-3. Orders teams within tiers to construct future lottery seeds.
+3. Resolves simulated desired ranks into a valid one-team-per-rank league ordering.
-4. Runs both the current lottery and the new 3-2-1 lottery.
+4. Maps ranks into 3-2-1 lottery tiers and runs both the current lottery and the new 3-2-1 lottery.
 5. Applies 3-2-1 restrictions:

    * Relegation-tier ball counts